Fairfield Shipbuilding and Engineering Company: Starts to build ships

 In 1858 the company acquired the Govan Old Shipyard, and diversified into shipbuilding.
 The first ship was built in 1861 as No 14.
 Macgregor Laird was built for the African Steamship Company.
 Other ships soon followed, and the business moved to a new yard at the former Fairfield Farm at the Govan riverside in 1864.
-From 1861-1866 59 ships were built.
+From 1861 to 1866 59 ships were built.

 The general breakthrough of the compound engine was not affected by Randolph, Elder & Co., but by Alfred Holt.
 Holt succeeded in getting the Board of Trade to lift the ban on boilers with a pressure higher than 25 lbs per square inch (psi).
 The use of high-pressure steam made the compound engine far more effective, and Randolph, Elder & Co. quickly adjusted.
 It allowed the construction of a far simpler two-cylinder compound engine that was even more effective than the low-pressure compound steam engine.
 In 1868 Charles Randolph retired from the firm, and John Elder became sole partner.